Late Fees, Credit Score, Refinancing; a Late Payment Affects It All

-The truth about foreclosure?
-No one wants to go through the process; not the lender and certainly not the homeowner.
+The truth about foreclosure is that no one wants to go through the process; not the lender and certainly not the homeowner.

 Your mortgage contract will outline how many missed payments are needed to trigger the foreclosure process.
 Typically, it's no payment for at least 90 days, but can be after just one missed installment.
 Again, another reason why it is of the utmost importance to understand the terms of your mortgage contract well before you sign.

 Remember: Your lender wants to work with you.

 The foreclosure process can be an expensive one for the lender, so it's likely they'll be open to working out a payment plan with you.
 Don't wait until your mortgage is 30 or even 60 days late to have a conversation with your lender about the state of your finances.
 Many times an agreement can be worked out well before you get too far behind on payments.

 Choose Your Mortgage Carefully

 As you can see, it's vital that you opt for a mortgage that doesn't stretch you financially.
 While it's true that we can't always account for unexpected changes in income, a rainy day fund and dedicated savings can help considerably, should your circumstances change.